wp-graphql/wp-graphql-woocommerce/docs/handling-user-authentication.md

 `;
 ```

 To help you understand the differences, let's briefly discuss how the session token and auth token handle renewal.
-As stated in the previous section session tokens are self-managed and renewed automatically by WooGraphQL when sent within the 14 day limit, and an updated session token is generated on every request.
+As stated in the previous section session tokens are self-managed and renewed automatically by WPGraphQL for WooCommerce when sent within the 14 day limit, and an updated session token is generated on every request.
 All you have to do is retrieve it.
 Auth tokens, on the other hand, require you to use the mutation above and the refresh token that's distributed with the auth token to get a new auth token before the auth token expires, which is approximately 15 minutes after creation 😅.